-The genus/species cannot be assigned to any living bird family, not even an order, but is now known to belong to the extended Passeriformes-orbit, which in addition to the passerine birds also includes the falcons (Falconiformes) and the parrots (Psittaciformes).
-In fact it is now known to have been a member of the extinct family Psittacopedidae, that apparently also contains other unusual genera like Morsoravis, Psittacopes and the recently described, very interesting Eofringillirostrum and probably others too.
+The genus/species originally could not be assigned to any living bird family, not even an order, but is now known to belong to the extended Passeriformes-orbit, which in addition to the passerine birds also includes the falcons (Falconiformes) and the parrots (Psittaciformes).
+It is now known to have been a member of the extinct family Psittacopedidae, that apparently also contains other unusual genera like Morsoravis, Psittacopes and the recently described, very interesting Eofringillirostrum and probably others too.

 Finally, it should be mentioned that this bird was not a dwarf spoonbill, as claimed by a certain person. 😉

 Gerald Mayr: Pumiliornis tessellatus n. gen. n. sp., a new enigmatic bird from the Middle Eocene of Grube Messel (Hessen, Germany).
 Courier Forschungsinstitut Senckenberg.
 216: 75-83.
 1999 Daniel T. Ksepka; Lance Grande; Gerald Mayr: Oldest finch-beaked birds reveal parallel ecological radiations in the earliest evolution of Passerines.
 Current Biology 29: 1-7.
 2019

 When this tiny creature was first described it was thought to represent some parent form of the parrot order, however, it later was reinvestigated and is now placed near the Passeriformes … near them, not among or in between them!